Anthony Henday Drive: Overview

 Alberta Transportation describes Anthony Henday Drive as a "barrier-free, illuminated, high speed, free-flow, fully access controlled facility" with a posted speed limit of 100 km/h for its entire length around Edmonton, the first ring road of its type in Canada.
-The majority of Capital Region residents reside within the approximate 20 km diameter of the ring and there is extensive suburban development in close proximity to Henday.
+The majority of Capital Region residents reside within the approximate 20 km diameter of the ring and there is extensive suburban development close to Henday.
 By physical size, Edmonton is larger than both Toronto and Montreal, but has a relatively low population density.
 Some have argued that the freeway is a significant contributor to urban sprawl in the region.
 The city also lacks a free-flowing north–south route, further increasing traffic levels on Anthony Henday Drive.

 The road travels primarily through suburban residential areas in the south and west of the city, and rural farm lands and wetlands in the north.
 The eastern section of the road separates the Sherwood Park portion of Refinery Row and other industrial and commercial developments in Edmonton to the west, from the balance of Sherwood Park to the east.
 At its widest point east of Edmonton between Whitemud Drive and Sherwood Park Freeway, Anthony Henday Drive is eight total lanes wide which includes three main travel lanes in each direction plus a fourth lane allowing traffic to merge onto and exit from the roadway.
 The highest number of through lanes is seven, between Aurum Road and 153 Avenue in northeast Edmonton.
 Most of the road is paved with asphalt, except for an experimental 14.4 km concrete segment in southwest Edmonton, the first of its type in the province.
 Alberta Transportation intended for the section to have lower long-term maintenance costs, but only six years after construction it required significant repairs.
 Concrete was not considered for subsequent sections of the road, but overall it was deemed to be a successful experiment that would net long term savings.